 Sarbanes-Oxley Compliance: The June 2004 deadline is fast approaching, and many organizations still face significant work.
 Investment in these projects was grossly underestimated in 2003, leaving a large unexpected burden for 2004.

-Enterprise security: Because of successful cyber attacks in 2003, funding will substantially increase
+- Because of successful cyber attacks in 2003, funding will substantially

 PC upgrades: Many organizations invested in PC and other infrastructure upgrades to prepare for Y2K, and those four-year-old investments are showing signs of old age.
 This will force many organizations to dig deep and perform wholesale infrastructure upgrades.
 There is a solid ROI for these upgrades, particularly if organizations take advantage of new mobile/wireless solutions.